thamma/GuiUtils/README.md

 ###Wait, what?
 Fairy dust?

-Let me give you an example:

 Lets say you want to create one of those nested menus in which you literally can play hide and seek (of course in the code, too!).
 Maybe like this:

 ![alt tag](http://i.imgur.com/xc014Dm.png)

-So your code would look something like [this](http://i.imgur.com/jsYHEFJ.png).
-Lets not talk about having the **buttons do something**.
-My eyes are bleeding as I type this.
+Having your code look something like [this](http://i.imgur.com/jsYHEFJ.png).
+Lets not go as far as having the buttons **actually do something**.
+My eyes are bleeding already as I type this.

 How about rather having something like this?